By Sabrina Sucato and Lizzy Sobiesk

 Anyone with a lactose intolerance or allergy can do a little happy dance at The Dutch Udder in Troy.
 The upstate shop serves up “nice” cream, or dairy-free ice cream that is so rich and creamy you’ll swear you’re eating the real deal.
 Flavors change regularly, but look out for the Piña Colada, made with pineapple rum, or the Mango Tango, infused with mango schnapps.

 If you’ve never had a paleta before, make a beeline for Zora Dora in Beacon.
-The small batch company crafts creamy ice pop treats in flavors like tiramisu, turmeric coconut, and passion strawberry.
+The small-batch company owned by Culinary Institute of America grad Steven Astorino crafts creamy ice pop treats in flavors like ginger and honey, turmeric-coconut latte, and Muddy Hudson coffee.
 Try something out of the box and prepare to be delighted.

 While Penny Lick’s ice cream is top notch, the popsicles are arguably even more impressive.
 Whether you desire an after-dinner specialty like white bourbon caramel or rum raisin or prefer to stick to comforting classics like honeycomb and fudge, you’ll be in dessert heaven.

 As the sister store of Lagusta’s Luscious in New Paltz, Commissary! delivers on tasty, flavorful vegan eats.
 The summertime slushies and shaved ices are no exception.
 Ask about the selections of the day, which are as creative and zany (lime corn, anyone?) as everything else on the menu.